What do the fees include?

 - After-school study attendance records are maintained and mailed to every home at the end of term.

-- Students are regularly assessed in class, and house exams.
+- Students are regularly assessed in class, and with house exams.